dklassic/APFrameworkUI/Document.md

 The color choice of `WindowElement` is defined in `StyleUtility`, while currently the default text color has to be changed in the window template asset within `WindowManager` prefab.

+## Miscellaneous

+The overarching layering of windows is currently defined using the `WindowLayer` enum, please modify it as well as the canvas order determining function in `WindowManager` to suite your own need.

 ## Performance

 Even though the idea of the Framework is to be a lightweight UI system that can be accessed easily, there are some quirks to be noted.
 Namely how the text-based presentation can work against it somewhat.